Teach Your Dog to Sit

 - Once your dog has accomplished the “butt down” position, reinforce his behavior immediately with the treat, accolades like “good boy” or a pat on the head.

-With dog training tips like this from Animal Behavior College, you can see why they have become one of the leading national dog training schools.
-You will soon have you and your dog on the road to compassionate and rewarding behavior from this fundamental training strategy.
+Soon, you and your dog will be on the road to compassionate and rewarding behavior from this fundamental training strategy.

 Be consistent when training your dog.
 Taking this approach to teach your dog to sit is the basic process by which all learning will occur.
-Dogs learn best when the process is consistent and it is rewarding for them.
+Dogs learn best when the process is consistent, and it’s rewarding for them.

 Interested in becoming a dog trainer?
-Check out our dog trainer certification program by clicking here.
+Check out our dog trainer certification program.